OK HOSA By-Laws

 b.
 The Vice President shall serve HOSA in any capacity as directed by the President and, in the absence of the President, will assume those duties.

 c.
-The Regional Representatives shall promote the growth and development of their regions in accordance with the annual program of work.
+The Representatives shall promote the growth and development of Oklahoma HOSA in accordance with the annual program of work.
 They shall assist in coordination of the annual Fall Leadership Conference, State Leadership Conference, serve as members of the nominating committee, participate in the next year’s Officer Selection Process and in any other capacity as directed by the President.

 d.
-One Regional Representative shall be designated by the Executive Council to record the minutes of all division or Executive Council meetings and file such minutes and all other records and reports with the State Advisor within thirty (30) days following the meeting.
+One Representative shall be designated by the Executive Council to record the minutes of or Executive Council meetings and file such minutes and all other records and reports with the State Advisor within thirty (30) days following the meeting.

 e.
 The Coordinator of Alumni Activities shall represent HOSA Alumni on the Executive Council.
 He/She shall participate on Executive Council committees and carry out any other responsibilities as appointed or requested by the President.